wangrat/python-genai/README.md

 ## Files

 Files are only supported in Gemini Developer API.
+See the 'Create a client' section above to initialize a client.

 ```cmd
 !gsutil cp gs://cloud-samples-data/generative-ai/pdf/2312.11805v3.pdf .